 Grids are stored in grid files, GRIB files or netCDF files.
-This manual will focus mainly on grid files because it is a format designed specifically for McIDAS and it is the format used when copying or modifying grids.
-Grid files use the naming convention GRnnnnnn where nnnnnn is the six-digit file number.
+This manual will use a local grib file and real time grib/grid servers in the real time RTGRIDS dataset.
+McIDAS Grid files use the naming convention GRnnnnnn where nnnnnn is the six-digit file number.
 If the file number is less than six digits, I and D replace the first two digits and zeros precede the number.
 For example, GR111111 is the name of the file for grid 111111, GRI90112 is the name for grid file 90112, and GRID0013 is the name for grid file 13.
 In ADDE, sequences of grid files are grouped together in a dataset.